InshallahX/ProxyGate/README.md

 - `/whitelist remove <player>`: Remove a player from the whitelist.
 - `/whitelist list`: List all whitelisted players.

-## Permissions (Soon)

-- `proxigate.whitelist`: Permission to use the `/whitelist` command.

 ## Usage

 1. Add players to the whitelist using the `/whitelist add <player>` command.
 2. Remove players from the whitelist using the `/whitelist remove <player>` command.
 3. Players on the whitelist can now connect to your BungeeCord server.

-## Customization

-You can customize the greeting and farewell messages in the `config.yml` file located in the plugin data folder.

 ## Building from Source